pantho0/pantho0/README.md

 ## Hi there 👋, I'm Mashraki Toki Tahmid

-#### Front-End Developer, MERN Stack.
+#### Web Developer.

 ### Overview:

-I'm a front-end wizard in the MERN stack, bringing websites to life with MongoDB, Express.js, React.js, Node.js, and a touch of Tailwind CSS magic.
-My mission is to create visually stunning and super smooth experiences.
-I envision a digital world where every site is a masterpiece, making online spaces both beautiful and easy to navigate.
-Let's turn your digital dreams into reality! 💻✨
+I’m a web developer working with the MERN stack and Next.js.
+I enjoy building smooth, clean, and good-looking websites using React, Node.js, MongoDB, Express.js, and Tailwind CSS.
+My goal is to make the web simple and enjoyable for everyone.

 ### My Skills: